 Los AngelesSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Los Angeles homeowners stack the 30% federal tax credit and LADWP net metering.
-With 5.6 peak sun hours a day and bills averaging $140/month, the typical Los Angeles system pays back in about 7.2 years.
+At 5.6 peak sun hours a day, a home with a $140/month bill (about 1,000 kWh) needs roughly a 7.4 kW system — 19 panels — and pays back in about 8.5 years.

 Solar Incentives Available in Los Angeles